lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 hash function is removed from this document, but the algorithm identifier remains in the ASN.1 module {{app-asn1-module}}.

-RFC 5990 required support for the KDF3 {{ANS-X9.44}} key-derivation
+RFC 5990 required support for the KDF3 key-derivation function {{ANS-X9.44}};
-function; this document continues to require support for the KDF3 key-derivation function, but it requires support for SHA-256 {{SHS}} as the hash function.
+this document continues to require support for the KDF3 key-derivation function, but it requires support for SHA-256 {{SHS}} as the hash function.

 RFC 5990 recommends support for alternatives to KDF3 and AES-Wrap-128;
-this document simply states that other key-derivation functions and key-encryption algorithms MAY be supported.
+this document simply states that other key-derivation functions and other key-encryption algorithms MAY be supported.

 RFC 5990 includes an ASN.1 module; this document provides an alternative ASN.1 module that follows the conventions established in {{RFC5911}},
 {{RFC5912}}, and {{RFC6268}}.
 The new ASN.1 module {{app-asn1-module}}
 produces the same bits-on-the-wire as the one in RFC 5990.

 # Use of the RSA-KEM Algorithm in CMS